Temeteron/getJSON/README.md

 # getJSON
-Retrieve a json file, neither from url with python, neither from a local json with nodejs.
+Retrieve a json file, either from url with python, or from a local json with nodejs.
 Examples in folders.